Table of Contents

 PO2= 160 mm Hg

 PCO2 is very low in the atmospheric dry air, and hence, is considered to have a partial pressure of 0 mm Hg.
 As the air is inspired, it is warmed to 37°C and completely humidified.
 The gases in the air have a slightly lower partial pressure, owing to the addition of water vapors.
 This air has not yet participated in gas exchange.
 In the alveoli, where gas exchange occurs, PO2 decreases and PCO2 increases considerably.

 |Site of air||PO2 (mm Hg)||PCO2 (mm Hg)|

-In a normal healthy system, PO2 and PCO2 of the alveolar and pulmonary capillary compartments are the same.
+In an ideal system, PO2 and PCO2 of the alveolar and pulmonary capillary compartments are roughly the same.
 As some of the blood shunts through the lungs, the PO2 of the systemic arterial blood is slightly lower than that of the pulmonary capillaries.

 |Site of blood||PaO2 (mm Hg)||PaCO2 (mm Hg)|

 The difference between PO2 of alveoli and PO2 of arterial blood is referred to as alveolar-arterial gradient (A-a gradient).

 PAO2 = Alveolar PO2 (calculated from the alveolar gas equation)

 PaO2 = Arterial PO2 (measured in arterial blood)